ArvinZJC/BUAAHND_G3T1_SDDS/README.md

 # BUAAHND_G3T1_SDDS

-This repository contains projects coded for practising the knowledge gained from the course Software Development: Data Structures during Term 1 of Grade 3 in BUAA.
+This project contains code written for practising the knowledge gained from the course **Software Development: Data Structures** during Term 1 of Grade 3 in BUAA.